 In 2011, ACC worked to make reclaimed water infrastructure available for the Riverside Campus.
 It was a collaborative effort between the City of Austin and ACC to prepare for the future development of the college and save resources.

-In 2009, Purple Pipes (reclaimed water pipe) were installed at Round Rock Campus in collaboration with the City of Round Rock for future reclaimed water connection.
-In 2015, the City of Round Rock finalized the Reuse Water project nearby ACC Round Rock Campus, now the campus is irrigated with the City's Reuse Water.
+In 2009, Purple Pipes (reclaimed water pipes) were installed at Round Rock Campus in collaboration with the City of Round Rock for future reclaimed water connection.
+In 2015, the City of Round Rock finalized the Reuse Water project nearby ACC Round Rock Campus.
+Now the campus is irrigated with the City's Reuse Water.

-ACC has retrofitted water-saving plumbing fixtures throughout the district, including 0.35 gal/min faucet aerators, which cut down water usage by more than 80% from conventional faucets; Upper Cut Toilet Flush Handles which use 1/2 Gal of water per flush; Water-Saving Urinals which use 1/8 Gal per flush.
+ACC has retrofitted water-saving plumbing fixtures throughout the district.
+This includes 0.35 gal/min faucet aerators, which cut down water usage by more than 80% from conventional faucets; Upper Cut Toilet Flush Handles which can save up to 1/2 Gal of water per flush; Water-Saving Urinals which use 1/8 Gal per flush.